-As today is International Coffee Day, it seems as good a time as any to examine our collective love (or should that be addiction?) of this ubiquitous caffeinated beverage, one that currently sits beside countless drawing boards and laptops around the world.
+Now seems as good a time as any to examine our collective love (or should that be addiction?) of this ubiquitous caffeinated beverage, one that currently sits beside countless drawing boards and laptops around the world.

 The question is, why are architects so partial to coffee?

 According to blogger Kyle Van Pelt, coffee helps make us more creative, and while his article focuses on the benefits of coffee to writers, his words can also apply to those in architectural practice.
 According to Van Pelt, the reason behind our love for coffee is threefold: